-Unlike some other Australian visas, it is not a requirement of the 600 visa to take out health insurance for tourists.
+Unlike some other Australian visas, it's not a requirement for tourists to get health insurance for the 600 visa.
 However, just because it’s not mandatory, doesn’t mean you don’t need cover.
 The Department of Immigration strongly recommends private health insurance for anyone coming to Australia on a 600 visa.
 This is for two very important reasons:

-- Without it you will be responsible for all your own medical costs in Australia, whether it’s a dental check up or a trip to the hospital emergency room after a serious accident.
+- Without it you'll need to pay for all your own medical costs in Australia, whether it’s a dental check up or a trip to the hospital emergency room after a serious accident.

 - Injury and sickness is unpredictable, particularly while travelling, so getting health insurance for tourists is an important part of the pre-flight checklist for experienced travellers.

 Medicare is Australia’s public healthcare system, and generally it only covers Australian citizens and permanent residents.
-Most visitors to Australia aren’t eligible for any subsidised medical care under it, unless there is an RHCA in place.
-An RHCA, or a Reciprocal Health Care Agreement, lets visitors to a country access public healthcare services there.
-This means that if you are visiting Australia from any of the following countries, you may be covered by Medicare to a certain extent.
+Most visitors to Australia aren’t eligible, unless there is an Reciprocal Health Care Agreement in place.
+This means that if you are visiting Australia from any of the following countries, you may be partially covered by Medicare.
 Australia has an RHCA with the following countries: